 Dealers in Lumber & Coal

 When Samuel Nesbitt Maze entered the lumber business in 1848, he began an enterprise that would grow and flourish for a century and a half... and beyond.
-Today, on the 150th birthday of Maze Company, Maze Lumber at the turn of the century the fifth generation of Maze family is still providing construction materials to help build America and the world.
+Today, after more than 173 years of successful operations and 6 generations of Maze family members (and with the critical help of our other top-notch associates!), Maze Lumber is still providing construction materials to help build America and the world.

 An Irish immigrant from Castleblaney, County Monahgan, Maze arrived in the United States in 1836 and was a masonry contractor for several years before deciding to try his hand at the lumber business.
 He located his modest yard in the small town of Peru, Illinois - on the banks of the Illinois River.
 The yard stood just a few hundred yards from the south end of the new Illinois-Michigan Canal.
 Dug by men and horse power, it was also 1848 when the canal first linked Peru and the Illinois and Mississippi rivers to Lake Michigan.